tcrensink/transformer_experiments/README.md

-This project is for building/exploring decoder-only transformer architecture.
+A project for building/exploring transformer architectures.